danweil24/6DOFObjectDetection/README.md

 ## Overview

 The BrickDetection HTTP server processes RGB-D images to detect the pose of bricks.
 This guide provides instructions on how to use the HTTP server.
+One can also check runHtpExamples.bat as an example of running the HTTP server.

 ## Starting the Server